yvvonelle/AnalystLab-Africa---Week---7/README.md

 - Wind speed (m/s)
 - Date and time of reading

 The three city dictionaries are combined into a single pandas DataFrame.
-The API's Unix timestamp (`dt` field) was converted into a readable datetime, and split into separate **UTC** and **East Africa Time (EAT, UTC+3)** columns, since OpenWeather returns timestamps in UTC by default — this avoids confusion when comparing cities across time zones.
+The API's Unix timestamp (`dt` field) was converted into a readable datetime, and split into separate **UTC** and **East Africa Time (EAT, UTC+3)** columns, since OpenWeather returns timestamps in UTC by default.This avoids confusion when comparing cities across time zones.

 ### 3. Load
-The final cleaned DataFrame is saved as a CSV file (`weather_data.csv`) for further analysis and reproducibility.
+The final cleaned DataFrame is saved as a CSV file (`weather_data.csv`) in data folder for further analysis and reproducibility.

 ## Tools Used